 Students if you plan on applying for Internship Credit, you must apply for credit PRIOR to starting the internship.

 Internships benefit the host company in many ways.
 Companies who utilize WKU Interns receive highly motivated and talented students who serve as assistants or junior staff members.
 These student interns are bright, responsible and eager to work.
 Student interns can bring enthusiasm and new ideas to the workplace.
 Their responsibilities differ from site to site depending on the company's needs.
 Student Interns can assist in daily operations of a company or in the implementation of a special program or project.
 Supervising an Intern also allows a company to observe a potential employee.
 Employer understands that WKU does not assume liability for any injury or damage sustained or caused by the student.

 There is a wide variety of types of internship sites, ranging from social services to international trade experiences at major companies.

-To be fully considered for an internship, student must submit a proposal fully describing the learning experiences, responsibilities, and activities the Practicum in Management will provide that is deserving of college credit.
-The proposal must be approved before the student can be enrolled in the MGT 490 Internship class.
+To be fully considered for internship credit, student must complete the Handshake application, which includes a proposal fully describing the learning experiences, responsibilities, and activities the Practicum in Management will provide that is deserving of college credit.
+The proposal/full job description must be approved before the student can be enrolled in the MGT490 Internship course.

 Student internship work is evaluated on a Pass/Fail basis.
 In order to receive a Pass grade, the student must submit a detail report at the end of the semester along with Student Internship Site Evaluation form.
 Also, at the conclusion of the Internship, the supervisor shall complete and mail the Site Supervisor's Evaluation of Student Intern to the Internship Coordinator.
 Students will not receive a grade in the MGT 490 class until all required forms are returned.